 where n represents the total number of reads at a particular locus, B(x,y) represents the beta function with variables x and y, a and b represent the shape parameters of the beta distribution.
 For computational efficiency, if n ≥ 1000, we set it to a maximum of 1000, but retain the allelic ratio at the SNV.
 The VGAM beta-binomial routines require the input of the overdispersion parameter, ρ, and probability of success (also the mean of the beta distribution), which we fix at p=0.5 since the null hypothesis assumes no allelic imbalance.
 We then obtain the expected beta-binomial distributions for ρ=0 to ρ=1 with increment of 0.1, and choose ρ that minimizes the least sum of squared errors (LSSE) between the empirical and the expected distributions.
 Lastly, to further refine our estimate, we iterate a bisection method to arrive at a LSSE (R pseudo-code available in Supplementary File 5).

 After removing 11 ChIP-seq and 6 RNA-seq datasets that have insufficient read alignments, we calculate ρ for each 276 ChIP-seq and 987 RNA-seq individual datasets.
 For RNA-seq datasets, we removed 32 datasets with ρ ≥ 0.125, which is one standard deviation higher than the mean ρ amongst the RNA-seq datasets.
 For ChIP-seq datasets, because many of the datasets have considerable ρ, we use a less stringent arbitrary threshold of ρ ≥ 0.3 to remove 90 ChIP-seq datasets.
-Using the resultant 186 ChIP-seq and 955 RNA-seq datasets, we pool datasets by TF and individual for ChIP-seq and by individual for RNA-seq and re-calculate ρ for each pooled dataset.
+Using the resultant 186 ChIP-seq and 955 RNA-seq datasets, we pool datasets by TF and individual for ChIP-seq and by individual for RNA-seq.
+Each pooled set is then processed to remove reads with ambiguous mapping bias (described in next section). ρ is then re-calculated for each filtered pooled dataset.
 This final ρ is used in the beta-binomial test for allele-specific SNV detection.

 Accounting for ambiguous mapping bias (AMB)

 We term this ‘ambiguous mapping bias’ (AMB), because reads from one allele might align ambiguously to multiple locations, resulting in reads with the other allele being unduly favored (Figure 1).19,34,38 Several strategies have been implemented in dealing with the ambiguous mapping bias (Supplementary Table 1).
-To date, the primary approach has been the identification and removal of sites in which > 5% of the total number of reads exhibit such bias.13,34,36,54 In our study, we observe that many detected SNVs remain allele-specific even after removing reads that display such bias, showing that this the site removal strategy can be overly conservative (Supplementary Table 5).
+To date, the primary approach has been the identification and removal of sites in which > 5% of the total number of reads exhibit such bias.13,34,36,54 In our study, we observe that many detected SNVs remain allele-specific even after removing reads that display such bias, showing that the site removal strategy can be overly conservative (Supplementary Table 5).
 Hence, we remove reads, instead of sites, that exhibit AMB.